flightaware/dump1090_builder/README.md

 ## Update version numbers

-* fa_adept/programs/piaware/config.tcl
 * dump1090_mr/faup1090.h

-To change the package version and/or package name change PKG and/or VERSION in to top level of piaware_builder:
+To change the package version and/or package name change PKG and/or VERSION in to top level of dump1090_builder:
 * Makefile
 * shellrc